-Inspirational speakers are welcomed each week to provide students with an insight into the world beyond Sixth Form.\ Valuable skills are developed and new experiences offered in our Enrichment Programme, and a weekly briefing on careers by specialists provides students with information on a wide range of future options.
-Sixth Form life is very busy!
+Inspirational speakers are welcomed to provide students with an insight into the world beyond Sixth Form, including Upton Alumni.

+Valuable skills are developed and new experiences offered in our Enrichment Programme such as 'The Bar Mock Trial', First Aid, Ethos and Culture and even Sign Language.
+Our in house Careers Advisor plans weekly briefing on careers by various specialists, providing students with information on a wide range of future options.
+Sixth Form life is packed with rigor, hard work, outstanding pastoral support and a realm of opportunities.